droe-lang/droe-lang.github.io/src/guide/index.md

 ---
 layout: guide.njk
-title: Introduction to Roelang
+title: Introduction to Roe
-description: Learn the fundamentals of Roelang, a minimal declarative language that compiles to WebAssembly.
+description: Learn the fundamentals of Roe, a minimal declarative language that compiles to WebAssembly.
 breadcrumbs:
   - title: Guide
 next: